Paulilein/Chai/README.md

 # Chai
-# Chai This is a mock for connecting two different environments, one using python 32bits (backend) and one using python 64bits (frontend using streamlit) using pickle to communicate between them.
+This is a mock for connecting two different environments, one using python 32bits (backend) and one using python 64bits (frontend using streamlit) using pickle to communicate between them.